-RONDA L. LEE is an attorney and arbitrator from Chicago with exceptionally broad experience in law, business, education, and government.
-Her business and management audit experience gives her a vital edge in cutting to the core of policy and legal tangles.
+RONDA L. LEE is an attorney, writer, and storyteller from Chicago with exceptionally broad experience in law, business, education, and government.
+Her business and management audit experience give her a vital edge in cutting to the core of policy and legal tangles.
 She gets things done by understanding the big picture, analysis of key factors, and coming up with practical solutions.

 Always seeking to learn from the best, she worked with litigation giants Johnnie Cochran and Willie Gary on a misappropriation of trade secret trial against a major entertainment conglomerate.
 Illinois licensed and active 2001-2012.
 New York licensed and active 2011 to present.